brichards99/SNInsideAndOut/notes/architect_map.md

+# Architecting a ServiceNow Project

 Gathering requirements from a client or a group of users is where it all starts.
 A developer or implementor or architect should not kick off a project with what they think needs to be done: you start with the people who have the need and you listen to them first.

 After you have done the hard work of listening, however, you will have a pile of ideas that need refined.
 Ideally this pile will include an overall project goal and a long list of detailed user stories describing what is wanted and needed.
 The next step is architecture work.
 This might be completed by a business analyst or a software architect.
 It might even be completed by the product owner -- it does not matter who.
 What matters is the process.

+## What Needs To Be Done

 Generally speaking the architecting of a project should accomplish the following: